komodorio/docs/docs/Learn/RBAC.md

 # Role-Based Access Control

 ## Intro
-Komodor allows assigning users with Roles to control their access and permissions (such as what data they can read or what they can modify).
+Komodor allows assigning users with Roles to control their access and permissions (such as what data they can read or which resources they can modify).

 ## Komodor Roles
 Roles are built from one or more policies.